 Suffolk Day also coincides with National Writing Day and we’re celebrating both by launching a competition for local writers.
 You’re invited to submit your own Suffolk-inspired short story, essay or poem through our Suffolk Writes project.
 The best entries will be published in a library eBook compilation which people will be able to download for free from our eLibrary.
 Please see below for further information on what is required and how to submit your entry.

 Haverhill Library are marking the occasion by holding special free family history sessions on Wednesday 21 June.
 Suffolk Family History Society’s Haverhill group will be in the library to help people find out more about their Suffolk ancestors.
-There are sessions from 2pm-3pm and 3pm-4pm and you can book in advance by calling the library on 01440 702638.

 Alison Wheeler, chief executive of Suffolk Libraries, said: “We wanted to celebrate and support Suffolk Day and it seemed obvious that the best way to do this was to remind everyone of the literacy riches that our county has to offer.
 We’ve put together a small selection of the writers and scenes that are part of Suffolk’s literary heritage and we hope people will check out the list and rediscover some of these books at their library.